North Canterbury lines company leads COVID-19 vaccination initiative

 03 September 2021

 MainPower is taking a strong stance on getting its workforce vaccinated.
-If we reaches our target of 90% of our workforce fully vaccinated by 1 December 2021, the company will give a day of special leave to every fully vaccinated employee.
+If we reach our target of 90% of our workforce fully vaccinated by 1 December 2021, the company will give a day of special leave to every fully vaccinated employee.

 “The ‘Take two for the team’ challenge is important as we are an essential service provider,” says MainPower Chief Executive, Andy Lester.
 “A single staff member contracting COVID-19 could not only be dire for that person and their family, but also could potentially impact our network of more than 42,000 customers.